Whether you need help with Disability Application, Appeal or at Hearing level we are here to help!

 If your Request for Reconsideration is denied, then you may request a hearing in front of an Administrative Law Judge (ALJ).
 If the ALJ chooses to deny your disability application as well, then you have the option of filing an appeal with the Social Security Disability Appeals Council.
 If your claim is still unsuccessful after a review by the Appeals Council, your last option is to file an appeal with the Federal District Court.

 The Social Security Disability process can often be confusing and stressful.
-A qualified Social Security Disability attorney will be able to simplify the process for you.
-Using their knowledge of the system, disability lawyers can increase your chances of being approved at each step of the application process.
+A qualified Social Security Disability Representative or an experienced attorney/lawyer in Phoenix will be able to simplify the process for you.
+Using their knowledge of the system, the Disability Help Group and their attorney or representatives can increase your chances of being approved at each step of the application process with their team of advocates and representatives.

-An attorney will not receive any compensation unless your disability claim is successful.
-If you are awarded disability benefits, your attorney or advocate will be paid 25% of your first disability check or $6000, whichever amount is less.
-Also, if the attorney incurred out-of-pocket expenses in connection with your legal representation, these expenses will be included at the conclusion of your case.
+Neither a disability representative or a disability lawyer will receive any compensation unless your disability claim is successful.
+If you are awarded disability benefits, your advocate or attorney will be paid 25% of your first disability check or $6000, whichever amount is less.
+Also, if the representative or attorney incurred out-of-pocket expenses in connection with your legal representation, these expenses will be included at the conclusion of your case.
+Compute your payment with SSDI payment calculator.
+Asking for Social Security Advocates near me or disability advocates near me?
 Please fill out our free disability evaluation form to be contacted by an advocate who will evaluate your claim for FREE!